Sixth Zionist Congress: The Congress

 The vote was followed by extraordinary scenes: the Russian members of the Action Committee left the podium.
 The majority of the Russian delegates followed them out of the hall.
 That evening Herzl spent several hours speaking to the protesters.
 Despite a hostile reception he managed to persuade them to return for the remaining sessions.
 Underlining the strength of the opposition Congress passed a motion that no Zionist funds should be provided for the investigating committee.

 Amongst those supporting the Uganda Scheme was Israel Zangwill who feared a colony in Palestine would lead to an Orthodox revival “precluding modernity”.
 “We could not [...] lead a modern life there.”

-Another supporter was Eliezer Ben Yehuda who was one of the few delegates with actual experience of living in Palestine.
+Another supporter was Eliezer Ben-Yehuda who was one of the few delegates with actual experience of living in Palestine.
 Paradoxically both the reformist Hamizrachi and the ultra orthodox Mizrachi delegates tended to support the plan.
 Chaim Weizmann, one of the most outspoken of the new generation of Zionists, gave a “violent speech” against, whereas his father and brother, who were also delegates, were in favour.
 Martin Buber was one of the minority of Western European Jews who vote against.
 Nachman Syrkin gave a speech criticising Herzl.
 The delegate from Kishnev as well as the entire Russian leadership voted against.

 The artist Ephraim Moses Lilien and 23 year old Vladimir Jabotinsky were also against.

 Leon Trotsky, also 23 years old, attended in the press gallery reporting for Iskra, the Russian Socialist underground newspaper.
 He predicted the imminent collapse of Zionism.

 Aftermath

-On the 31st August, just as the Congress closed, the Ottoman ambassador to Berlin telegrammed his superiors stating that the Zionists objective was to form an independent state in Palestine and that special laws should be brought in prohibiting the purchase of land by Zionists.
+On 31 August, just as the Congress closed, the Ottoman ambassador to Berlin telegrammed his superiors stating that the Zionists objective was to form an independent state in Palestine and that special laws should be brought in prohibiting the purchase of land by Zionists.

-In December, three months after the Congress, a 24-year-old Russian student attempted to assassinate Nordau at a Parisian Hannukah celebration.
+In December, three months after the Congress, a 24-year-old Russian student attempted to assassinate Nordau at a Parisian Hanukkah celebration.
 The attacker shouted “Death to the East African” as he fired his gun.

 In Britain opposition to the Uganda Scheme from politicians was growing and by March 1904 the proposal was put on hold.

 In April 1904 an opposition meeting in Vienna was organised by one of the leading Russian Zionists Menachem Ussishkin.
 He had not attended the Sixth Congress and was not a Herzl supporter.
 At the meeting Herzl acknowledged that the plans for colonies in Africa were over.

 Zangwill split from the Zionists and set up the Jewish Territorial Organization.